 If on the other hand your application is successful, we will then contact you and ask you to come into the office for the next stage.

 Some may refer to this as "the boring bit", but this couldn't be further from the truth.
 This is the stage where we sit you down and go through every term of the Tenancy Agreement, the legal contract between you and the landlord, ensuring you understand what is expected of us as the agent, what is expected of your new landlord, and what we expect from you, during the term of the tenancy.
-The Tenancy Agreement we use is supplied by the RLA (Residential Landlord Association), and all their Tenancy Agreements carry the Crystal Mark for the clarity of the document.

 Once you are happy with the terms of the Tenancy Agreement, this will then be signed and you will receive a copy for your records.
 It is also at this stage where we will ask you to pay the deposit on the property.